 Few of the advantages of Cloud Computing Technology are:

-- Automatic upgrades: The greatest advantage of using Cloud computing technology is that the company would not have to spend time and resources to upgrade and integrate their technology with the greatest and the latest version.
+- Automatic upgrades: The greatest advantage of using this technology is that the company would not have to spend time and resources to upgrade and integrate their technology with the greatest and the latest version.

-- Easy Web-services integration: Cloud computing technology is much easier and quicker to integrate with a company’s applications (both traditional software and cloud computing infrastructure-based), whether third-party or homegrown.
+- Easy Web-services integration: It is much easier and quicker to integrate with a company’s applications (both traditional software and cloud computing infrastructure-based), whether third-party or homegrown.

 - No hardware or software to install: The beauty of cloud computing technology is its simplicity and in the fact that it requires significantly fewer capital expenditures to get up and running.
 Interesting.

-- Faster and lower-risk deployment: With Cloud Computing technology applications get live in a matter of weeks or at maximum just few months even with extensive customization or integration.
+- Faster and lower-risk deployment: With this technology applications get live in a matter of weeks or at maximum just a few months even with extensive customization or integration.